 One aspect of linguistic theories focuses on how children acquire language.
 In general, the theories of language acquisition are divided into nature vs nurture perspectives.
 Some propose that language acquisition is natural while others believe that the context that a child is in influences heavily their acquisition of a language.

-In this post, we will look at one theory that supports the argument for nature and one theory that support the argument for nurture in relation to language acquisitions.
+In this post, we will look at one theory that supports the argument for nature and one theory that supports the argument for nurture in relation to language acquisitions.
 The nature argument is supported by the generative approach while the nurture argument is supported by the constructionist approach.

 The generative approach states that children are able to acquire language because they are born with the principles related to the structures of human language.
 In other words, children are born with the ability to obtain and use language.
 According to people who support this view, there is a place in the brain called the language acquisition device (LAD) and children use the rules within the LAD to develop language.